-10.1.1 Breaking Changes
+11.2.1 Breaking Changes

-With pytest-qt 2.0, we changed some defaults to values we think are much better.

-However, this required some backwards-incompatible changes:
+With pytest-qt 2.0, we changed some defaults to values we think are much better, however this required some backwards-incompatible changes:

-- pytest-qt now defaults to using PyQt5 if PYTEST\QT\API is not set.
-Before, it preferred PySide which is using the discontinued Qt4. - Python 3 versions prior to 3.4 are no longer supported. - The @pytest.mark.qt\log\ignore mark now defaults to extend=True, i.e. extends the patterns defined in the config file rather than overriding them.
+- pytest-qt now defaults to using PyQt5 if PYTEST_QT_API is not set.
+Before, it preferred PySide which is using the discontinued Qt4. - Python 3 versions prior to 3.4 are no longer supported. - The @pytest.mark.qt_log_ignore mark now defaults to extend=True, i.e. extends the patterns defined in the config file rather than overriding them.
 You can pass extend=False to get the old behaviour of overriding the patterns. - qtbot.waitSignal now defaults to raising=True and raises an exception on timeouts.
-You can set qt\wait\signal\raising = false in your config to get back the old behaviour. - PYTEST\QT\FORCE\PYQT environment variable is no longer supported.
-Set PYTEST\QT\API to the appropriate value instead.
+You can set qt_wait_signal_raising = false in your config to get back the old behaviour. - PYTEST_QT_FORCE_PYQT environment variable is no longer supported.
+Set PYTEST_QT_API to the appropriate value instead or the new qt_api configuration option in your pytest.ini file.

-10.1.2 New Features
+11.2.2 New Features

-- From this version onward, pytest-qt is licensed under the MIT license (#134). - New qtmodeltester fixture to test QAbstractItemModel subclasses.
+• From this version onward, pytest-qt is licensed under the MIT license (#134).

+- New qtmodeltester fixture to test QAbstractItemModel subclasses.
 Thanks @The-Compiler for the initiative and port of the original C++ code for ModelTester (#63). - New qtbot.waitUntil method, which continuously calls a callback until a condition is met or a timeout is reached.
-Useful for testing asynchronous features (like in X window environments for example). - waitSignal and waitSignals can receive an optional callback that can evaluate if the arguments of emitted signals should resume execution or not.
-Thanks @MShekow for the PR (#141). - Now which Qt binding pytest-qt will use can be configured by the qt\api config option.
-Thanks @The-Compiler for the request (#129). - While pytestqt.qt\compat is an internal module and shouldn't be imported directly, it is known that some test suites did import it.
+Useful for testing asynchronous features (like in X window environments for example). - waitSignal and waitSignals can receive an optional callback (or list of callbacks) that can evaluate if the arguments of emitted signals should resume execution or not.
+Additionally waitSignals has a new order parameter that allows to expect signals and their arguments in a strict, semi-strict or no specific order.
+Thanks @MShekow for the PR (#141). - Now which Qt binding pytest-qt will use can be configured by the qt_api config option.
+Thanks @The-Compiler for the request (#129). - While pytestqt.qt_compat is an internal module and shouldn't be imported directly, it is known that some test suites did import it.
 This module now uses a lazy-load mechanism to load Qt classes and objects, so the old symbols (QtCore, QApplication, etc.) are no longer available from it.

-10.1.3 Other Changes
+11.2.3 Other Changes